arkOScloud/genesis/README.md

 For more information see the [Getting Started](http://ark-os.org/doc/getting-started/) page.

 Running Genesis from this Github repo is advised ONLY for development purposes.
-See "Running outside of arkOS" below as well.

 ## Writing Plugins